wechuli/mongoDB-deep-dive/read-operations-closer-look.md

 - \$exists - Matches documents that have the specified field.
 - \$type - Selects documents if a field is of the specified type.

+Evaluation Operators
+- $expr - Allows use of aggregation expressions within the query language
+- $jsonSchema - Validate documents against the given JSON Schema
+- $mod - Perdorms a modulo operation on the value of a field and selects documents with a specified result
+- $regex - Selects documents where values match a specified regular expression
+- $text - Performs text search
+- $where - Matched documents that satisfy a JavaScript expression